JuliaAI/MLJ.jl/ORGANIZATION.md

 * (⟂)
   [ScientificTypes.jl](https://github.com/alan-turing-institute/ScientificTypes.jl)
-  is a tiny, zero-dependency package providing "scientific" types, such as `Continuous`, `OrderedFactor`, `Image` and `Table`.
+  is an ultra lightweight package providing "scientific" types, such as `Continuous`, `OrderedFactor`, `Image` and `Table`.
 It's purpose is to formalize conventions around the scientific interpretation of ordinary machine types, such as `Float32` and